LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 Bitbucket and it will appear in the list of branches you and other developers can see there.

-**Step 2.** After the topic branch is created, and you've pushed it to Bitbucket, perform your development; i.e., edit files, add files, etc.
+**Step 2 Edit Files.** After the topic branch is created, and you've pushed it to Bitbucket, perform your development; i.e., edit files, add files, etc.
 Common commands you will use are::

   $ git add <file>